Ways to Boost Your Electrical Safety

 That means your concerns are not specifically related to the number of appliances plugged in, but rather the amps required.
 For example, you could have a power board charging five phones at once and you’ll easily be below 10 amps.

 However, piggybacking adaptors and power boards for a TV, computer, monitor, speakers, etc, that could draw on a touch too much power.
 And if one electrical appliance short circuits, all could be impacted.

 Instead, play it safe and keep major appliances on separate outlets, at least where possible.

-When you get the chance to clean, make sure you vacuum up the dust and rubbish around electrical appliances.
+When you get the chance to clean, make sure you vacuum up the dust and rubbish around electrical equipment.
 We’re talking behind the TV cabinet, around the oven, and even the washing machine.
-The long-forgotten areas behind furniture are black holes for rubbish.
+The long-forgotten areas behind furniture and among electrical cords are black holes for rubbish.

 Not only can your extension cords prove to be a tripping hazard, but they can easily overload circuits.
 That’s why you should always minimise the usage of power boards and extension cables.